BenjaminPlanterose/UMtools/README.md

 # 38 378
 ```

-It was expected that given that probe targeting ChrY fail for females, that two clusters are formed.
-The observed K = 1 consist cross-reactive probes and a minor component of K-calling mistakes.
-For example, this supposedly Y-Chr CpG clearly displays a strong methylated signal in females:
+It was expected that given that probe targeting ChrY fail for females, that two clusters are always formed.
+The observed K = 1 probes consist of cross-reactive probes and a minor component of K-calling mistakes.
+For example, this supposedly Y-Chr CpG clearly displays a strong methylated signal in females (thus, cross-reactive):

 ```r
 names(which(K_vec == 1))[2] # "cg02494853"